 What other solutions can you find?

-If you haven't used Krypto before, I hope you'll give it a try!
+If you haven't used Krypto with either fractions or whole numbers, I hope you'll give it a try.